M-o-a-T/moat-kv/docs/source/command_line.rst

    This option is only used for testing.

-You can also use :program:`distkv client data set` to update this value later.
+You can also use :program:`moat.kv client data set` to update this value later.

 .. option:: name

-Each DistKV server requires a unique name.
+Each MoaT-KV server requires a unique name.
 If you recycle a name, the old server using it will die (unless your network is segmented – in that case, one or both will terminate some random time after the networks are reconnecting, and you'll get inconsistent data).
 So don't do that.

-.. program:: distkv client
+.. program:: moat.kv client

-This subcommand collects all sub-subcommand which talk to a DistKV server.
+This subcommand collects all sub-subcommand which talk to a MoaT-KV server.

 .. option:: -h, --host <address>